Charlie Taumoepeau

-Charlie Taumoepeau (born March 25, 1998) is an American football fullback for the Seattle Sea Dragons of the XFL.
+Charlie Taumoepeau (born March 25, 1998) is an American football fullback.
 He played college football at Portland State.

 High school career

 Taumoepeau played high school football at Federal Way High School.
 He was not heavily recruited and unranked by 247sports.com coming out of high school.
 He committed to Portland State to play football.

 College career

 Taumoepeau was named to the 2019 Big Sky Football All Conference Team following his senior season.
 Taumoepeau was also a participant in the 2020 Senior Bowl.

 Professional career

 Dallas Cowboys

 Taumoepeau signed with the Dallas Cowboys as an undrafted free agent on April 27, 2020.
 He was waived on September 2, 2020.

 Indianapolis Colts

 Taumoepeau signed with the Indianapolis Colts practice squad on September 8, 2020.
 He was released on September 22.

 San Francisco 49ers

 On September 30, 2020, Taumoepeau was signed to the San Francisco 49ers practice squad.
 He was released on October 6.